Übersetzungstabelle aller englischer Strickbegriffe

 short rows short rows

-sk to skip to skip
+sk to skip skip

 sm slip marker slip marker